RTXT25/TPTBF/documentation.md

 ## Format conversions:

 fromComponents(sign, layer, mag), fromMantissaExponent(mantissa, exponent)
 > Converts various components to decimals.
-Can add <b>_noNormalize</b> to the end of the function name not normalize the output.
+Can add **_noNormalize** to the end of the function name not normalize the output.

 fromNumber(value), fromString(value)
 > Converts numbers and strings to decimals, respectively.